Dutch Oven History: Where Did It All Begin?

 When Was a Dutch Oven First Used?

-It has been firmly established that a Dutch oven was first used towards the backend of the 18th century – 1769 to be a little more precise.
+To be more precise, it has been firmly established that a Dutch oven was first used towards the backend of the 18th century – 1769.
 That date makes particular reference to the use of the Dutch oven in the context of the metal shield that I mentioned earlier in this blog post.

-If we are going to accept 1769 as the first time that a Dutch oven was used, we will also need to accept that historically, the Dutch oven can refer to any number of cooking devices that were used during the period in question (the 1700s).
+If we accept 1769 as the first time a Dutch oven was used, we will also need to accept that historically, the Dutch oven can refer to any number of cooking devices used during the period in question (the 1700s).

-In this case, we are referring to the metal shield – which is probably not the most common Dutch oven cooking method today.
+In this case, we are referring to the metal shield – probably not the most common Dutch oven cooking method today.

 Where Was the Dutch Oven First Used?